Moh-Dabas/Online-install-of-all-essential-windows-softwares/README.md

 This will install all essential windows softwares online.
 How to use:

-Go to release and download then run or
+Go to releases and download then run or

   1- Press "Code" then "Download ZIP" to download the files